Deech08/whampy/README.rst

 Wisconsin H-Alpha Mapper (`WHAM <http://www.astro.wisc.edu/wham-site/>`_) Sky Survey.
 It provides the following main features:

--The ability to load the Sky Survey Data from the FITS table -The ability to quickly plot sections of the sky with beam maps -The ability to calculate moment maps and arithmetic using the data
+* The ability to load the Sky Survey Data from the FITS table
+* The ability to quickly plot sections of the sky with beam maps
+* The ability to calculate moment maps and arithmetic using the data

 Installation
 ------------